Quantum complexity in gravity, quantum field theory, and quantum information science: Quantum complexity in quantum information theory and many-body physics

 where $\tilde{H}(r)$ is a local Hamiltonian and $\mathcal{T}$ denotes the path-ordering operator.
 On the other hand, the existence of such a local unitary transformation implies the existence of an adiabatic path via\footnote{The notation in Eq.~\eqref{eq:timord_unitary} is analogous to Eq.~\eqref{eq:generic_path_unitaries}, which defined a trajectory implementing a unitary operator in the complexity geometry.}

 It is easy to see that the Hamiltonians $H(s)$ are all gapped and the unitaries $U(s)$ preserve the spectrum of $H$ and therefore the spectral gap as well.
+This is because, if $\lambda$ is an eigenvalue of $H$ with eigenvector $|\psi\rangle$, then $U(s)|\psi\rangle$ is an eigenvector of $U(s)HU(s)^{\dagger}$ with the same eigenvalue $\lambda$ because $U(s)HU(s)^{\dagger}U(s)|\psi\rangle=U(s)H|\psi\rangle=\lambda U(s)|\psi\rangle$.
 The relation to circuit complexity now follows from the fact that the operator $U(1)$ can be approximated by a constant depth quantum circuit via Trotterization.
 Trotterization proceeds by splitting the time evolution (here the integral $\int_{0}^1 ds \, \tilde{H}(s)$) into small pieces, which are approximately local.
-The error this approximation introduces can made arbitrarily small by increasing the circuit depth.
-In other words, the existence of a constant depth quantum circuit preparing the ground state of a gapped quantum Hamiltonian is equivalent to the state being topologically ordered.
+The error this approximation introduces can be made arbitrarily small by increasing the circuit depth.
+In addition to this general result, different notions of quantum complexity presented in this review, including Nielsen and Krylov complexities, have also been explored in examples of specific systems exhibiting topological phase transitions, see, e.g., \cite{Liu:2019aji,Xiong:2019xoh,Ali:2018aon,Caputa:2022eye}.